 Australia begins vaccine booster rollout as more curbs ease in Sydney

-SYDNEY, Nov 8 (Reuters) - Australia will begin administering booster shots of Pfizer's PFE.N COVID-19 vaccine from Monday as millions in its largest city, Sydney, woke up to more freedom amid an accelerating immunisation drive against the coronavirus.
+SYDNEY, Nov 8 (Reuters) - Australia began administering booster shots of Pfizer's PFE.N COVID-19 vaccine on Monday as millions of people in its largest city, Sydney, woke up to more freedom amid an accelerating immunisation drive.

 Australia's vaccination rate has picked up pace since July, after widely missing its initial targets, when its southeast was hit by a third wave of infections triggered by the highly infectious Delta variant forcing months-long lockdowns.

 Sydney and Melbourne, its largest cities and worst hit by the Delta wave, have been racing through their inoculations before gradually relaxing restrictions.
-Life will return close to normal on Monday in New South Wales, home to Sydney, as the state nears its 90% dual-dose vaccinations in people above 16.
+Life returned close to normal on Monday in New South Wales, home to Sydney, as the state nears its 90% dual-dose vaccinations in people above 16.

+"There's a sense of optimism and enthusiasm with the customers.
+They are showing up in droves and they're not afraid to spend," said Rodney Sen, owner of the Barzura restaurant in Sydney's eastern suburbs.

-There will be no limit on the number of fully vaccinated guests at homes, while restaurants and entertainment venues can allow more patrons.
-Stadiums can operate at full capacity as organisers look to get more fans for the soccer World Cup qualifier between Australia and Saudi Arabia on Thursday.
+There are now no limits on the number of fully vaccinated guests at homes, while restaurants and entertainment venues can allow more patrons.
+Stadiums can operate at full capacity.

-Amid a vaccine-driven shift to more freedom, Federal Health Minister Greg Hunt said more than 173,000 booster shots have already been administered in aged care centres and for some health workers ahead of Monday's formal rollout.

-"So we are off to a flying start ... it's a great start and good news for Australians," Hunt told Seven News on Monday.
+After more than 18 months of some of the world's strictest containment policies, border restrictions have started to ease, setting in motion a plan to reopen the country to travellers amid a gaping hole in the market for casual workers.

+Sen told Reuters on Monday that the restaurant had increased its pay rates to retain and attract staff.

 With about 181,600 cases and 1,827 deaths, Australia's coronavirus numbers are among the lowest in the developed world.